What should I do if my luggage is delayed, lost or damaged? | KRDO

 Before you go to the airport

-Book nonstop flights: If you’re really concerned about your checked luggage, prioritize nonstop flights or at least layovers with a generous amount of time, Keyes said.
+Book nonstop flights: If you’re really concerned about your checked luggage, prioritize nonstop flights or at least layovers with a generous amount of time, said Scott Keyes, the founder of flight deals and travel advice site Scott’s Cheap Flights,

 “Bags are most likely to get lost in that transfer between planes at connection, especially if there’s a tight connection.”
 And he said that’s doubly so for international flights with tight connections.

-Note: This article was first published in August 2022 and is updated periodically.